hski-github/spotfire-kanban/README.md

 <img src="https://github.com/hski-github/spotfire-kanban/blob/main/examples/item-board.png?raw=true" width="70%">

+### New in version 1.1

 You can also add an icon to the cards to indicate certain situations of a task or item like existing impediment, complexity or priority.
-A certain list of icons is available like flag, bookmark, bug, lock, ambulance.
+A certain list of icons is available.
+Add an attribute to the Icon axis, that contains the icon name as a string like flag, bookmark, bug, lock, ambulance.
 See supported icons [here](https://github.com/hski-github/spotfire-kanban/tree/main/src/fontawesome).

 ## To Do's